k3vvv/INST326-TeamProject1/README.md

 Keven Day

 # Domain Focus/Problem Statement
-The focus of this project is to design A Python program that will allow users to input, process and review their financial transactions in a structured and meaningful way.
+The focus of this project is to design a Python program that will allow users to input, process and review their financial transactions in a structured and meaningful way.